nnarain/nnarain.github.io/_posts/2015-12-05-Blog Comments using Github's Issue Tracker. Part 2.md

 To post a comment to the issue tracker we need to do a HTTP POST request to Github's API.
 Two important things to note.

 1. Our POST request needs to be authorized.
-2. We need to set our content and data type to json, that's what the Github API expects.
+2. We need to set our content and data type to a json string, that's what the Github API expects.

-Starting with number 1.
 In order to authorize the request we need to send a Authorization header before the post.
 This will take the form

     Authorization: Basic <hash>